smolgroot/findWords/README.md

 # findWords
-Find all words from the dictionary based on a list of letters
+Find all dictionary words based on a list of letters